Iowa Family Investment Program (FIP)

 Iowa’s Family Investment Program (FIP) provides time-limited cash assistance to needy families as they work towards becoming self-sufficient.

-FIP, designed to provide temporary financial assistance, offers monthly cash benefits to eligible single moms in Iowa up to a lifetime limit of 60 months.
+Designed as temporary financial assistance, FIP provides monthly cash benefits to eligible families in Iowa, with a lifetime limit of 60 months.
+1

 FAQ